mhsung/kaist-cs479-fall-2023/docs/project-pitch-video.md

 ### Grading
 - **Late submission**: A 10% penalty for each late day in the project evaluation.
 (No late days allowed.)
-- **Wrong format**: A 5% penalty for each late day in the project evaluation.
+- **Wrong format**: A 5% penalty for each case below in the project evaluation.
 Wrong formats include:
     - Incorrect video file format
     - Inaccurate video resolution
     - Absence of narration